These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 The Ascent Apex comes in multiple widths (C, D, 2E) and a full range of sizes for both girls and boys.

-Finally by using a double black full grain leather it means that scuff marks don’t show through to grey like they used to.
+Finally by using a double black full grain leather it means that scuff marks don’t show through to grey like your old pair of school shoes used to.

-It’s always conflicting writing about masculine vs. feminine styles of footwear for school kids.
+It’s conflicting writing about masculine vs. feminine styles of footwear for school kids.

 Yet here we are.